dynamiczero99/Maths-of-game-balance-and-infinite-progression/README.md

 ![](evolve-screen-1.0.jpg)

-_Evolve (Turtle Rock Studios, 2015), has 4 players playing as soldiers with the objective to kill a fifth player, which controls a much more powerful, giant monster_
+_Evolve (Turtle Rock Studios, 2015), has 4 players playing as soldiers with the objective to kill a fifth player, which controls a much more powerful, giant monster._

 Here is a video from ExtraCredits that explains the topic really well.